beefupinetree/dsnd-blog-post/README.md

 # When is the best time to book your next Airbnb?

 This is the fourth project in Udacity's Data Scientist Nanodegree.
 I analyze data for Airbnb in Toronto for 2018/19, and attempt to find interesting trends and observations.
+I attempt to answer 3 main questions here:

+1. Are there any visible trends in the Airbnb prices in Toronto?
+2. Are weekends actually more expensive to book?
-My main question is when is the best time to book a property on Airbnb for Christmas in Toronto.
+3. What is the ideal time to book your Airbnb during the holiday season in Toronto?

 The files in the repository are: